ajhenley/gitbook/comparing_strings.md

 ####Do this:
 Fix the following program so it works.Note: To keep you on your feet the complete program is not shown.
 It's up to you to figure out the rest.

+Add a line to print "You should stay inside" if the response is "stormy".

 ```java
     public static void main(String []args){